Pausanias Analysis

 English Translation

-This speech of Philomelus did not seem disagreeable to the mass of the Phocians, either because the god had impaired their judgment, or because they were naturally prone in the first place to prefer profit to piety.
-The Phocians seized Delphi when Heracleides was prytanis at Delphi, and Agathocles was archon at Athens, in the fourth year of the hundred and fifth Olympiad, in which Prorus of Cyrene won the stadion.
+This speech of Philomelus did not seem disagreeable to the mass of the Phokians, either because the god had impaired their judgment, or because they were naturally prone in the first place to prefer profit to piety.
+The Phokians seized Delphi when Heracleides was prytanis at Delphi, and Agathocles was archon at Athens, in the fourth year of the hundred and fifth Olympiad, in which Prorus of Cyrene won the stadion.

 Proper Nouns